raspberrypilearning/kit-chooser/en/step_2.md

 ![Sprite selection menu in Scratch with the “Choose a Sprite” button highlighted](images/choose.png)

-If you search for "shirt".
+You can search for "shirt".

 ![Sprite selection screen in Scratch showing a shirt and a search for "shirt"](images/shirt.png)
 --- /task ---